audryf/audrys-portfolio/README.md

 ## Description 🗒
 My professional portfolio, create from scratch using React and create-react-app.
 Click around to see my work, resume, contact info, and a little something about me!

-I had a lot of fun with this!
+I had a lot of fun with this and learned so much!
 I am new to React and I see why it's so widely used!

 Check out the deployed portfolio [here](https://audryf.github.io/audrys-portfolio/)
 <br>